-This is a summary of the risk management plan (RMP) for dasatinib.
-The RMP details important risks of dasatinib, how these risks can be minimised, and how more information will be obtained about dasatinib's risks and uncertainties (missing information).
+This is a summary of the risk management plan (RMP) for Atomoxetine 10 mg, 18 mg, 25 mg, 40 mg, 60 mg, 80 mg and 100 mg hard capsules (herein after also referred to as Atomoxetine).
+The RMP details important risks of Atomoxetine, how these risks can be minimised, and how more information will be obtained about Atomoxetine's risks and uncertainties (missing information).

-Dasatinib's summary of product characteristics (SmPC) and its package leaflet give essential information to healthcare professionals and patients on how dasatinib should be used.
+Atomoxetine's summary of product characteristics (SmPC) and its package leaflet give essential information to healthcare professionals and patients on how Atomoxetine should be used.

-Important new concerns or changes to the current ones will be included in updates of dasatinib's RMP.
+Important new concerns or changes to the current ones will be included in updates of Atomoxetine's RMP.

-I. The medicine and what it is used for
+I. The Medicine and What It is used for